Berchtesgaden Alps, Germany

 The Watzmann East Face is the highest Face in the eastern Alps and in combination with the subsequent Watzmann Ridge a real challenge for strong climbers with great endurance.

-The cruxes are sometimes quite exposed, routine in rope-free climbing shouldn’t be a problem.
+The cruxes are sometimes quite exposed, routine in climbing without a rope is absolutely necessary on this face.
 The main requirement is the orientation amidst a 1800 meter high rock face, which is structured into many ledges and numerous chimneys.
 Additionally during the summer months, it requires sufficient water and a good endurance for the whole tour.

 St. Bartholomä.
 Drive from Berchtesgaden to Königssee, park there and walk to the harbor.
 The boat brings you in 30 minutes to St. Bartholomä.
 North of the hostelry, on the edge of the forest, is the East Face bivouac Ostwandlager.
-The key and food for dinner is available in the hostelry up to 6 p.m.
+A hot meal is available in the hostelry up to 6 p.m.
 From the Ostwandlager you reach the beginning of the climb near the snow field “Eiskapelle” in one hour.

 Best time of the year:

 August and September.
 In July there is still a lot of snow in the wall, and the danger of falling rocks is huge.
-In September, however, it is possible to have snow in the summit area.
-Crossing the Bergschrund of the snow fields “Eiskapelle” and “Schöllhornkar” (Kederbacher Weg) can be very tricky in September.
+In September, however, it is possible to have snow in the summit area, crossing the Bergschrund of the snow fields “Eiskapelle” and “Schöllhornkar” (Kederbacher Weg) is very tricky and you won't find any water above the height of the Schöllhornkar – it is best to climb after a heavy rainfall to be able to use the water holes.

 Wall height of 1800 m, climbing lenght about 3000 m.